google/simhospital/docs/arguments.md

 :   Number of pathways that start per hour.
 If not set, Simulated Hospital uses
     `1`.

+`-max_pathways` (int)
+:   Number of pathways to run before stopping.
+Pathways run from the dashboard
+    do not count towards this limit.
+If negative or not set, Simulated Hospital will keep running pathways indefinitely.

 `-exclude_pathway_names` (string)
 :   Comma-separated list of pathway names, or regular expressions that match
     pathway names, for the pathways to exclude from running.
 Pathways that match